-Our most advanced proprietary product candidate, naloxegol (formerly known as NKTR-118), is an oral peripheral opioid antagonist which has completed Phase 3 clinical studies and has been filed for regulatory approvals in the US, E.U. and Canada for the treatment of opioid-induced constipation (OIC) in patients with non-cancer pain.
-We are a party to an exclusive worldwide license agreement with AstraZeneca AB (AstraZeneca) for the global development and commercialization of naloxegol and naloxegol fixed-dose combination products (formerly known as NKTR-119).
-The core Phase 3 clinical development program for naloxegol, which AstraZeneca calls the KODIAC program, is comprised of four clinical trials which are designed to investigate the safety and efficacy of naloxegol for the treatment of OIC in patients with non-cancer related pain.
-The outcome and timing of the naloxegol regulatory review events will have a substantial impact on our financial condition as we are entitled to up to \$35.0 million in regulatory milestones and \$140.0 million in commercial launch milestones, as well as up to \$75.0 million of payments related to the naloxegol fixed-dose combination program.
-The naloxegol fixed-dose combination program is an early stage research and development program that is designed to combine various opioids with naloxegol.
-AstraZeneca is responsible for all clinical, regulatory and commercialization costs for both the naloxegol drug candidate and all drug candidates within the naloxegol fixed-dose combination program.
+Our most advanced proprietary product candidate, MOVANTIKTM (naloxegol), is an oral peripheral opioid antagonist which has been filed for regulatory approvals in the U.S., E.U. and Canada for the treatment of opioid-induced constipation (OIC) in patients with non-cancer pain.
+We are a party to an exclusive worldwide license agreement with AstraZeneca AB (AstraZeneca) for the global development and commercialization of MOVANTIKTM and MOVANTIKTM fixed-dose combination products (formerly known as NKTR-119).
+The core Phase 3 clinical development program for MOVANTIKTM, which AstraZeneca called the KODIAC program, was comprised of four clinical trials which were designed to investigate the safety and efficacy of MOVANTIKTM for the treatment of OIC in patients with non-cancer related pain.
+The outcome and timing of the MOVANTIKTM regulatory review events will have a substantial impact on our financial condition as we are entitled to up to \$35.0 million in regulatory milestones and \$140.0 million in commercial launch milestones, as well as up to \$75.0 million of payments related to the MOVANTIKTM fixed-dose combination program.
+The MOVANTIKTM fixed-dose combination program is an early stage research and development program that is designed to combine various opioids with MOVANTIKTM.
+AstraZeneca is responsible for all clinical, regulatory and commercialization costs for both the MOVANTIKTM drug candidate and all drug candidates within the MOVANTIKTM fixed-dose combination program.